The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • swelling, pronounced;

-• hyperemia at the site of cheek edema formation;
+• hyperemia at the site of swelling of the cheek;

-• increased local temperature, and with the spread of the purulent process, the general one also increases significantly;
+• increased local temperature, and as the purulent process spreads, the general temperature also increases significantly;

-Swelling of the cheek from a boil requires urgent hospitalization in surgery department for cleansing the purulent contents of the boil and draining the wound.
-Antibacterial drugs are prescribed a wide range actions, at least a weekly course under control general analysis blood.
-It is necessary to do daily dressings with antiseptics until complete healing.
+Swelling of the cheek from a boil requires urgent hospitalization in surgery department to cleanse the purulent contents of the boil and drain the wound.
+Antibacterial drugs are prescribed wide range actions, at least a weekly course under supervision general analysis blood.
+You need to do daily dressings with antiseptics until complete healing.
 It is good to use anti-inflammatory drugs in such cases.

 Many diseases cause swelling on the face.
 Experts consider the face to be the main external indicator health status.
-If puffiness, swelling of the face or cheeks is noted, the following pathologies can be assumed:
+If swelling or swelling of the face or cheeks is noted, the following pathologies can be assumed:

-• sinusitis, sinusitis, otitis media can provoke swelling of the soft tissues of the face;
+• sinusitis, sinusitis, otitis media can cause swelling of the soft tissues of the face;

 • swelling due to injury;